- Common Causes of Truck Accidents in Florida

 What if my loved one died in a Florida semi-truck accident?

-File a wrongful death claim.
-Recover funeral costs, lost support, and family members’ pain.
-We guide gently while pursuing trucking companies aggressively.
+You may be able to file a wrongful death claim to recover funeral costs, lost support, and compensation for the family’s pain and suffering.
+We guide families gently through this process while pursuing the trucking company aggressively.

 How do FMCSA hours-of-service rules affect my Florida claim?

-Rules cap driving at 11 hours after 10 off-duty.
-Violations prove driver fatigue — powerful evidence against trucking companies.
+These rules cap driving at 11 hours after 10 consecutive hours off-duty.
+Violations are powerful evidence of negligence and driver fatigue against trucking companies.

 Do you handle only large truck accidents in Florida?